cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-keys/read.md

 {{< hint info >}}
 **Note:**
-Currently, not all key kinds are supported for printing via `read` subcommand.
+Currently, only some key kinds are supported for printing via `read` subcommand.
 Here is the list of supported key kinds:

 - `poison-public`